photobuff99/Burgess_CSCI2270_FinalProject/README.md

 <h3> MAC OSX </h3>
 g++ main.cpp -I/usr/local/include/GL -L/usr/local/lib -lGLEW -I/usr/local/include/GLFW -L/usr/local/lib -lGLFW -L/system/Library/Frameworks -framework OpenGL
 <h2>Dependencies</h2>
 <p> This game requires GLFW, OpenGL library.
 The user will be required to download the library.
 GLFW is required to create the window, context, and renderer of the game.
 The game takes advantage of OpenGL's shader language by way of these libraries.
-See GLFW sit for install instructions: http://www.glfw.org/
+See GLFW site for install instructions: http://www.glfw.org/
 </p>
 <h2>System Requirements</h2>
 <p> Mac OSX or Lunix </p>